syncfusion-content/fileformat-docs/File-Formats/XlsIO/FAQ.md

 ## How to set or format a Header/Footer?

 Script commands are used to set header/ footer formatting.
 The following code snippet illustrate this.
-For more information on formatting the string, see [http://support.microsoft.com/?kbid=213618.](http://support.microsoft.com/?kbid=213618.# "")
+For more information on formatting the string, see [Inserting and Formatting Text in Headers and Footers](http://support.microsoft.com/?kbid=213618.#)

 {% tabs %}